 Make chicken interesting again with Maple Mustard Chicken and Potatoes.
-The sweetness of the maple compliments the savory chicken and potatoes for a flavor medley that you will love!
+The sweetness of the maple complements the savory chicken and potatoes for a flavor medley that you will love!
 Want to know the best part?
 All of this cooks in one pan!
 If you are like me and love simple recipes with little cleanup, make sure to check out my Ranch Pork Chops!

 Maple Mustard Chicken and Potatoes